 Interested students should review ‘Internship Need to Know’.
 After reviewing this document, please contact Dr. Khan at email@example.com to obtain written permission.
 Upload Dr. Khan’s written permission to a Forced Registration App on the SEAS Portal.
 Be sure to obtain specific approval for the credit hours desired.
 This must be done before the end of add/drop for the current semester in which you are interning.
 Unless otherwise specified by Dr. Khan, the default is 1 credit hour.
 To count as an elective, you must register for 3 credits of MAE 496.

 A co-op (cooperative education) experience is any full-time work experience related to an engineering degree program in which a student temporarily leaves school (at least one semester).
 These experiences typically last 6-9 months and delay graduation, but benefits include potential academic credit and direct employment upon graduation.

 Students with minimum 2.0 UB GPAs and no disciplinary service indicators may take a leave of absence from the university to pursue co-op experiences.
 A leave of absence can last for up to (2) consecutive semesters.
 Total absence may not exceed (4) semesters.
 Alternatively, students can maintain full-time status by taking at least (2) credits of EAS 496 in each co-op semester.
 As part of planning, students should meet with a financial aid advisor to understand the impact of leave of absence or other registration policies.
-International students should meet with an advisor from the ISSS (International Student and Scholar Services) Office to ensure compliance with work authorization regulations.
+International students should meet with an advisor from International Student Services (ISS) to ensure compliance with work authorization regulations.

 For undergraduate students, in order to minimize the number of semesters required for degree completion, we recommend the following schedules: